 As a graduate of Loyola University Maryland I am currently enjoying my work as a private practitioner serving a broad spectrum of clients in Cecil County, Maryland.
 Among my areas of expertise are grief issues (specifically related to loss by suicide and infertility), couples counseling, anxiety issues, and parenting.

 I am an integrative, client-focused therapist.
-My theoretical orientation is rooted in Psychodynamic theory and Contemplative Psychology, but in practice I use a wide variety of therapies to best serve my clients.
-I am well-informed by many sources and use any and all information at my disposal to help clients on their journey of self-discovery.
+My theoretical orientation is rooted in Psychodynamic theory, but in practice I use a wide variety of therapies to best serve my clients.
+I am well-informed by many sources and I use any and all information at my disposal to help clients on their journey of discovery.
 My therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
 I incorporate complementary methodologies and techniques to offer a highly personalized approach specifically tailored to each client’s needs.
-Whenever possible, I use homework and bibliotherapy to integrate and build upon themes discovered in session.
+I use homework and bibliotherapy whenever possible to integrate the themes discovered in session.

 I believe every client’s story is worth listening to, and I enjoy getting to know my clients as they realize their own strengths and abilities in an effort to rise to the challenge of their lives.
 It is an honor to be present as people find their way back to themselves.